Epsilon-Alpha/Epsilon-Alpha/README.md

 ## Hey there! <img height="35" src="https://raw.githubusercontent.com/innng/innng/master/assets/kyubey.gif"/>
 </a>

-My name is Emin Afroz.
-I'm a Software Engineer from India, currently working in Python and Javascript.
-I love backend development, along with a tinge of DevOps.
-Code quality is something I care about.
-I also find DSA and Information Security fascinating.
+Emin here!
+I'm a Software Engineer from India, currently working in Python and some Javascript.
+I primarily do backend development, and care about code quality and security.

+My hobbies include watching Anime, Video Games, Chess, Piano, and late night walks!

 Feel free to reach me here on [![LinkedIn][1.1]][1].